michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 16. And when we had passed a certain isle that is called Cyra; we could scarcely take up the boat.

 17. And when we had uplifted her, we girded and strengthened the ship.
-And because we feared lest we should fall into the precipitancyLocus declivis, descensus, praecipitium.
-Greek, snrtiv. of the sea, we brought down the sails, and so went forward.i
+And because we feared lest we should fall into the precipitancy

 18. And while there rose against us the hard tempest, the next day we threw the goods into the sea.